HipsterWhale/ownCoin/README.md

 Still in development.
 A Readme will come, one day...

-The UI should NOT be reachable through a VPN or something like that.
+The UI should be reachable ONLY through a VPN or something like that.
 NEVER expose ownCoin directly to the web, it could be CATASTROPHIC.

 This software is distributed with the MIT license : check the LICENSE.md file for more information.